dominathan/Whiteboarding/README.md

 Whiteboarding problems is something you will probably experience in the coming months for a ruby on rails job.
 What!?
 I can’t use my computer to code?!
 Fraid not Timmy.

 I’m going to try and do a weekly lecture, where we will

-     A) start practice the type of problems you may be asked to solve together
+     A) start whiteboarding the type of problems you may be asked to solve together

      B) learn BigO notation

-     C) learn data structures, and how they operate.
+     C) learn basic data structures

-     D) learn some basic algorithms, like merge sort
+     D) learn basic algorithms, like merge sort

 Not necessarily in this order.

 PROBLEM SOLVING — This is how I do it, but this is not THE way to do it, and any other way may be just as good or better.
 Please feel free to criticize anything on here and/or provide your own method to problem solving.